dvidelabs/config/README.md

 push to github or update ghpages, it would make sense to place in .config/bin using `config add -f ~/.config/bin/myscript`.
 The alts mechanism can even be used to very the script by OS type.

+## .config/setup dir

+This is the default directory referenced by config-setup and is used to perform tool and plugin installations for shells and editors, etc. This is necessarily different across users and systems, so this should only be viewed as an incomplete example.
+The .config/setup/setup.sh is the entry point which spawns to specific system setups depending on the detected operating system.
+This detection is similar to the alternate dot file linking system, but unrelated, and it can be done in many other ways, e.g. by reading a system specific config file already linked.
+The alternate system could also be used to simple install the proper version of the setup.sh script.